SpanDuy/subscription/README.md

-# Сервис управления подписками
+# Subscription Management Service

-## Требования
+## Requirements
 - JDK 17
+- Spring Boot 3.4.3
 - Maven
-- Docker и Docker Compose
+- Docker and Docker Compose

-## Конфигурация
-Перед запуском приложения необходимо настроить файл `.env` с переменными окружения.
-Создайте файл `.env` в корне проекта и укажите следующие переменные:

-## Запуск приложения
+## Configuration
+Before running the application, you need to configure the `.env` file with environment variables.
+Create an `.env` file in the project root with template from `.env.example` file.

+## Running the application

 ### Docker